Skip to main content

 bucket_url="s3://<bucket_name>/<path_to_files>/"

-export SOURCES__FILESYSTEM__AWS_ACCESS_KEY_ID = "Please set me up!"
+export SOURCES__FILESYSTEM__CREDENTIALS__AWS_ACCESS_KEY_ID = "Please set me up!"

-export SOURCES__FILESYSTEM__AWS_SECRET_ACCESS_KEY = "Please set me up!"
+export SOURCES__FILESYSTEM__CREDENTIALS__AWS_SECRET_ACCESS_KEY = "Please set me up!"

 tip

-dlt supports more ways of authorizing with the cloud storage, including identity-based and default credentials.
+dlt supports more ways of authorizing with cloud storage, including identity-based and default credentials.
 To learn more about adding credentials to your pipeline, please refer to the Configuration and secrets section.

 Usage